neotechmonk/cursor_configs/README.md

 3. **Maintainability**: Clear separation makes it easier to modify decision logic or infrastructure independently
 4. **Scalability**: Easy to add new providers or strategies without affecting existing components
 5. **Real-world Compliance**: Handles the reality that data sources and execution venues are often separate
+6. **Strategy Portability**: Strategies can be moved between different trading environments without modification
+7. **Simplicity**: Single configuration point for all symbol-to-provider mapping

 ## Getting Started